On the Kodaira dimension of maximal orders: Introduction

-{\bf Notations and conventions.} Unless otherwise stated, all varieties are assumed to be integral, normal, proper and defined over an algebraically closed field $\kk$.
-Further, all division algebras and central simple algebras are assumed to be finitely generated over $\kk$, finite dimensional over their centres and have degree prime to $\cchar \kk$ when $\cchar \kk > 0$.
+Unless otherwise stated, all varieties are assumed to be integral, normal, proper and defined over an algebraically closed characteristic zero field $\kk$.
+Further, all division algebras and central simple algebras are assumed to be finitely generated over some given base field, finite dimensional over their centres and have degree prime to the characteristic of their given base field should this characteristic be positive.